neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/README.md

 ```
 Repeat the above on other tasks such as `truthfulqa-mc`, `winogrande`, and `drop`.
 ## <a name="export"> How to Export the One-shot Model</a>
 Once you are certain the model is performing as expected, you can export it for inference.
-The `export.py` file provides the functions for doing this.
+The `sparseml.export` command provides the functions for doing this.
 Running the command below creates a `deployment` directory containing all the artifacts that are needed for inference with DeepSparse.
+It will also inject KV Cache reduce the model’s computational overhead and speed up inference by caching the Key and Value states.
 ```bash
 sparseml.export --task text-generation obcq_deployment/

 ```
-Injecting KV Cache is done to reduce the model’s computational overhead and speed up inference by caching the Key and Value states.
-This is done by creating a copy of `model.onnx` and injecting the KV Cache.

 ## <a name="deepsparse">Using the Model With DeepSparse </a>
 Next, run inference using DeepSparse.
 Ensure you have the latest version of DeepSparse installed with `pip install -U deepsparse-nightly[llm]`